 The first Canine Cognition and Aging Conference was held in 1995 with the goal of allowing researchers to discuss ideas related to the development of a canine model of cognition and aging.
 This year’s meeting will focus on expanding the cognitive and neurobiological characterization of canine aging, with a focus on the aged dog as a natural model of Alzheimer's disease progression for the assessment of new therapeutic measures.

 HighlightsThere will be three sessions with the following topics:

-- Cognitive and Behavioural Aging
+- Features of Canine Cognitive and Neurobiological Aging

 Poster Submissions & Papers

 The meeting will take place on Friday, November 8, and will include invited speakers.
 Poster submissions will be subject to a review process.
 In order to be considered, please submit a 250 word abstract to email@example.com by November 1, 2013.